-Built around a powerful scanner that detects all cookies, trackers and trojan horses, Cookiebot CMP gives your users automatic control of their personal data, in full compliance with the requirements of both the EU and UK data privacy regime.
+Built around a powerful scanner that detects all cookies, trackers and trojan horses, our solution gives your users automatic control of their personal data, in full compliance with the requirements of both the EU and UK data privacy regime.

 Cookies are one of the most common ways that websites process personal data, so it’s super important in terms of data law compliance to both know what cookies are active on your website and to enable your end-users with a choice of prior consent as to which cookies they want active, when visiting your domain.

-By simulating visitors on your website – scrolling, clicking, exhausting all possible uses of your domain – Cookiebot CMP detects trackers present, both first party (your own website’s) and third party (usually marketing cookies from ad tech companies that are privacy invasive).
+By simulating visitors on your website – scrolling, clicking, exhausting all possible uses of your domain – our solution detects trackers present, both first party (your own website’s) and third party (usually marketing cookies from ad tech companies that are privacy invasive).

-With highly customizable consent banner and automated geo-targeting, Cookiebot CMP takes the hard part out of being compliant with the world’s major data privacy laws.
+With highly customizable consent banner and automated geo-targeting, we take the hard part out of being compliant with the world’s major data privacy laws.